Ireland’s Leading Genealogy & Research Company For Over A Decade

 Born in Kenya to an English father and Irish mother, Nicola draws on a rich family history that can be traced back to the court of Henry VIII, the breweries of Lancashire, the farms of Yorkshire, Cork city publicans and a mysterious Italian great great grandmother.

-Nicola works very closely with the production company for the BBC TV programme Who Do You Think You Are? and as well as US version of the show, which aired on NBC and TLC networks.
-Nicola has appeared on screen with Rosie O’Donnell, Jeremy Irons, Graham Norton, Chris Moyles and Julie Walters.
+Nicola works very closely with the production company for the BBC TV programme Who Do You Think You Are? as well as the Irish and US versions of the show, which aired on RTE, NBC and TLC networks.
+Nicola has appeared on screen with Rosie O’Donnell, Jeremy Irons, Graham Norton, Chris Moyles, Julie Walters, Emma Willis and Paul Merton.

 Nicola was also one of the presenters of the first series of The Genealogy Roadshow for RTE.
-She was a researcher for and contributor to The Tenements an award nominated series for TV3 and works closely with other Irish and international production companies on programmes about genealogy and Irish history.
+She was a researcher for and contributor to The Tenements, an award nominated series for TV3 as well as a researcher and presenter on The Great House Revival for RTE and she works closely with other Irish and international production companies on programmes about genealogy and Irish history.

-Nicola lectures on genealogy at University College Cork and has also lectured on the Archives and Record Management MA in University College Dublin and has given talks at various events, such as Back To Our Past.
+Nicola lectures on genealogy at University College Cork and University of Limerick, as well as the AGI run Family History courses at City Colleges and has also lectured on the Archives and Record Management MA in University College Dublin.
+She has given talks at various events, such as Back To Our Past and lecture series at the National Archives of Ireland and National Library of Ireland.

 John Grenham – Senior Researcher